-Keyword Description Comments Stored as stored as UTF8 and synced as UTF8 without being translated by the P4CHARSET setting.
-For details, see the Internationalization Notes . utf16 Unicode file Whether the service is in Unicode mode or not, files are transferred as UTF-8, and translated to UTF-16 (with byte order mark, in the byte order appropriate for the user's machine) in the client workspace.
+Keyword Description Comments Stored as For details, see the Internationalization Notes . utf16 Unicode file Whether the service is in Unicode mode or not, files are transferred as UTF-8, and translated to UTF-16 (with byte order mark, in the byte order appropriate for the user's computer) in the client workspace.
 For details, see the Internationalization Notes . delta, UTF-8